ITCGamesProg2/jp21-iz-sh/crc.md

 **AI**
 __________________________________
-Move to random location on screen
+Move to random location on screen.
-Shoot at player if player is within vision cone
+Shoot at player if player is within vision cone.
-Avoids going through boxes
+Avoids going through boxes.
-Calculate closet box to it and shoot at it to destroy it
+Calculate closet box to it and shoot at it to destroy it.
 __________________________________
 Player, Bullet, Box, ScreenSize